AI recruitment in Germany with GDPR, AI Act and works council compliance

 German employers can use AI recruitment tools, but purely automated hiring decisions significantly affecting applicants are prohibited under GDPR Article 22 unless an exception applies.
 A human-in-the-loop is required, and from August 2026 the EU AI Act adds further HR AI obligations.

-Yes — with conditions.
-AI tools for candidate screening, CV ranking, and applicant tracking are legally available to German employers, but they cannot be the sole decision-maker.
-The key restriction comes from GDPR Article 22, which prohibits decisions that are purely automated and have significant effects on a person, unless one of the defined exceptions applies.
+Yes, with limits.
+German employers can use AI for CV screening, candidate ranking, interview support, and workflow automation, but they cannot hand over the final hiring outcome to an automated system.
+The main restriction comes from GDPR Article 22, which prohibits decisions that are purely automated and have legal or similarly significant effects unless a narrow exception applies.

 In practice, this means: